 It’s always good to chat to someone who’s been where you want to go, to get first-hand information.
 Request a chat with one of our alumni to get a sense of what it’s like on a construction internship program.

 Q: How long are the construction internships at GVI?

 A: Our construction internships at GVI can last anywhere from two to 24 weeks, depending on the amount of time you have to commit to the program.

 Q: How do I know if the internship I want to do is ethical?

 A: GVI is committed to a high level of ethical practice in every area we cover.

 We are committed to ten ethical principles and five human empowerment principles.
 These core aspects of GVI programs mean that interns get involved in community-led work that speaks to the current needs of local people.

 Q: Will I get paid to intern?

-A: No. GVI offers unpaid internships.
+A: GVI offers unpaid internships.
 The program fees you pay for your construction internship will cover accommodation, meals, training, equipment and in-country transport to and from projects.

 To find out more, read our blog post: Why pay to volunteer abroad?